Seth-Schwanke/Maven/README.md

 If this project is used in a containerized smart home system, multiple smart devices and products could be used in conjunction, with minimal effect on one another.

+Creating the Package (Only do this if you want to):

 Usage:
 java -cp target/CS370MavenProject-1.0-SNAPSHOT-jar-with-dependencies.jar RestfulServer